 Torque is the application of force through the use of a lever rotated around an axis.
 A good example of torque in action is a wrench.
-The head of the wrench grabs a bolt, and pressure is applied to the bolt at the end of the wrench.
+The head of the wrench grabs a bolt and applies pressure to it.
 If you kept applying pressure, the wrench would eventually rotate around the bolt.
 The farther out from the bolt you apply pressure, the more torque you will have.

 Measure the length of the lever.
 This will be the distance out at a perpendicular angle, that is, 90 degrees, from the center.
 If the handle is not at a perpendicular angle, as some ratchet adapters allow, then envision an imaginary line extending from the bolt.
 The length will be the perpendicular distance from this imaginary line to where force is applied on the ratchet handle.